-German professor Harald Haas coined and introduced the term Li-Fi during his 2011 TEDGlobal Talk.
-He explained that wireless data transmission could be integrated with existing LED lighting fixtures and systems.
-His team at the University of Edinburgh demonstrated this process through a funded project that commenced in 2010 and ended in 2012.
-Haas now owns and operates the company PureLiFi as part of his attempt to commercialize LED-based Li-Fi products.
+German professor and wireless communication researcher Harald Haas introduced the concept of Light Fidelity and coined the term Li-Fi during his 2011 TEDGlobal Talk.
+He noted that wireless data transmission could be integrated with existing LED lighting fixtures and systems.
+His team at the University of Edinburgh demonstrated this process through a funded project that began in 2010 and ended in 2012.
+Haas now owns and operates the company PureLiFi as part of his attempt to commercialize LED-based Li-Fi technology and products.

-Nonetheless, although the history of optical wireless communication and visible light communication technologies dates back to 1880s, the presentation of Haas marked a renewed interest in exploring wireless communication technologies beyond radio waves and microwaves.
-Take note that several companies and industry groups launched the Li-Fi Consortium in 2011 to develop Li-Fi technologies further.
+The origins of optical wireless communication and visible light communication technologies can be traced back to the 1880s.
+The principle behind Li-Fi is based on these two.
+The presentation of Haas also marked a renewed interest in exploring wireless communication technologies beyond radio waves and microwaves.
+Li-Fi also has notable advantages over Wi-Fi and other radio-based wireless transmission technologies.
+Several companies and groups launched the Li-Fi Consortium in 2011 to develop Li-Fi technologies further.

 How Does Li-Fi Work: A Quick Explainer

-Of course, when used as a Li-Fi product, a LED lamp is equipped with a signal processing technology to process data from an external source such as an optic fiber cable line and to convert such data further into “light signals” for forwarding to receivers called photo-detectors or photodiodes.
-It is important to reiterate the fact that these light signals correspond to the flickering or dimming of the LED lamp.
+Hence, when used for wireless optical data transmission, an LED lamp is equipped with a signal processing component to process data from an external source such as an optic fiber cable line.
+This component converts the data into pulses of lights or signals.
+The signals are then forwarded to photo-detectors or photodiodes.
+It is important to reiterate the fact that these pulsating lights or signals correspond to the flickering or dimming of the LED lamp.

-• Data from an external source such as the fiber optic or copper cable of an Internet Service provider is fed into a Li-Fi LED lamp which acts as a router.
+- Data from an external source such as the fiber optic or copper cable of an internet service provider is fed into a Li-Fi LED lamp.
+This lamp acts as a router.

-• The LED lamp processes these data from the external source and convert them to light signals using a signal processing technology.
+- The LED lamp processes these data from the external source and converts them into pulses of light or light signals using a signal processing technology.

-• Light signals are characterized by the flickering or very rapid dimming of a LED bulb at different rates and intensities.
+- Light signals are produced through the rapid dimming and intensification of light coming from the LED lamp or flickering at different rates and intensities